 On March 17, 2009 GoldWave® became a registered trademark of GoldWave Inc.

 GoldWave Inc. does not disclose any customer information.
-All personal information and e-mail addresses are keep confidential.
+All personal information and email addresses are kept confidential.

 If you use the Forums, messages will be sent only when creating an account or when you explicitly request to receive notification of activity on a topic.